Build words by matching the root word to suffixes, recording the new words on the answer sheet.

 Because this activity includes an answer sheet, we recommend printing one copy of the entire file first.
 Then, make photocopies of the blank worksheet for students to complete.

 Use the dropdown icon on the Download button to choose between the PDF or Google Slides version of this resource.
 A recording sheet and answer key are also included with this download.

 This resource was created by Kiri Sowers, a teacher in Illinois and Teach Starter Collaborator.

-If it’s affix practice you want, it’s affix practice you get: Download these activities today and more today!
+If it’s affix practice you want, it’s affix practice you get: Download these activities today!